himalachudel/FDSFE_HAcharya/HW7/README.md

 - Ambiguity: The bar height exudes a false impression on viewers.
 2.9 V bar is 2-3 times taller than 2.0 V bar.
 Similarly, 316 mL/min bar is as taller as 0 mL/min bar.

+The Tufte's 5 rules are violated in following ways by the graph above

 - effect size ~ 1: Effect size is not ~1 in most of the situations because the height of bars doesnot agree with the numerical values assigned with them

 - data/ink >> 1: Use of more than necessary ink.